- Designed For

-As a craft beer distributor, advanced hobbyist or beer connoisseur, you are required to effectively communicate to others the flavor sensations of the many styles and varieties of beer.
+As a craft beer brewer, distributor, advanced hobbyist or beer connoisseur, you are required to effectively communicate to others the flavor sensations of the many styles and varieties of beer.
 Our Beer Proficiency Testing and Sensory Analysis course equips you with the skills to evaluate the flavor, smell and quality of beer and discuss these nuances with consumers, colleagues and friends.

 Learn more about brewing quality as it relates to hops, malt, yeast, water and other ingredients.
 Time spent on sensory analysis includes hands-on exercises to improve your palate, introduction to different beer styles, retail beer storage best practices, how to detect aroma defects, positive and negative flavor origins and the flavor impacts of raw materials.

 Explore the craft brewing culture of Oregon with this four-day course in Portland, where you’ll attend classes at the state-of-the-art Oregon State University Food Innovation Center and take several field trips to local breweries, hops farms and other facilities related to beer production.
 You’ll find Beer Proficiency to be as much about a celebration of the locale and brewing culture in the Pacific Northwest as it is about understanding beer flavor.